akashshah26595/cb_click/ReadMe.md

 	$ cd cb_click-master/
    ```

 * Execute this command in the terminal(or Command Prompt).
-This will install this CLI.
+This will install CLI.
    ```
 	$ pip install --editable .
     ```